-The Company experienced increased travel costs in connection with delivering services to its customers and models due to increased gross billings and also in pursuit of generating new revenues.
-The Company also incurred additional incentive compensation for the year ended December 31, 2011, as compared to the year ended December 31, 2010, due to the achievement of performance targets by certain employees.
+- During the year ended December 31, 2012, the Company paid compensation costs of approximately \$540,000, in connection with certain non-compete and contractual arrangements of former employees. - During the year ended December 31, 2012, the Company experienced decreased T&E costs in connection with delivering services to its customers and models. - The Company also incurred less incentive compensation for the year ended December 31, 2012, as compared to the year ended December 31, 2011, due to a decline in the achievement of performance targets by certain employees.